-All students are expected to be in school, on time every day, unless specifically excused for legal reasons.
+All students are expected to attend school and all classes, on time every day, unless specifically excused for legal reasons.
 These legal reasons are set by the New York State Education Department and cannot be changed.
 They include:

-- a.
-Sickness or death in the family
+- Sickness or death in the family

-- b.
-Impassable roads
+- Impassable roads

-- c.
-Required court appearances
+- Required court appearances

-- d.
-Remedial health treatment
+- Remedial health treatment

-- e.
-College visits
+- College visits

-- f.
-Quarantine
+- Quarantine

-- g.
-Attendance at organized clinic
+- Attendance at organized clinic

-- h.
-Approved cooperative work programs
+- Approved cooperative work programs

 It is the parent's responsibility to notify the school within 24 hours of the absence AND to provide a written excuse upon the student's return to school after any absence.
-The written note should include student's name, date of absence, reason for the absence, and parent or legal guardian's signature.
+Parents may e-mail the a note to the appropriate office.
+The note should include student's name, date of absence, reason for the absence, and parent or legal guardian's signature.
 Each day a child is absent a phone call from the parent is requested; however, all absences will be recorded as unexcused until a written note is received.